CDU-HIT238/slides/week9/index.md

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
-The offical examples are the same but look different
+The official examples are the same but look different

 ```
 import { AsyncStorage } from "react-native"